 “Walking Manhattan” by Ellen Levitt features 30 great self-guided walking tours around Manhattan.
 And when I say around Manhattan, I mean, it.
 The hikes in this guide range from Battery Park in the south to Central Park and to Marble Hill in the far north of Manhattan.

 Most of the walks in the book are in the 2-3 mile range and each features directions and highlights along the walk.
 This means that you’ll not only get a nice walk in, but you’ll also learn more about the surrounding area whether you’ve walked these streets a thousand times or if this is your first time in Manhattan.

 I used this book as I walked around Times Square one evening.
 While I’m typically distracted by the gleaming lights, it was great to use this book to help me learn more about the area.

 “Walking Brooklyn” by Adrienne Onofri offers a wealth of information and some great suggestions for walks throughout Brooklyn.
 Unlike the other two books in this series, this book is full-color with glossy pages and great photos.

 The walks here are mostly in the 3-5 mile range, though you’ll find a few that are longer and shorter.
 Each walk features a variety of points of interest with information on each spot.
 There are also full directions telling you exactly where to turn while completing each walk.

-I had a chance to use this book to hike through DUMBO and found the guide to be very helpful in my explorations and helped me to better understand what I was seeing.
+I had a chance to use this book to hike through DUMBO and Brooklyn Bridge Park and found the guide to be very helpful in my explorations and helped me to better understand what I was seeing.

 “Walking Queens” by Adrienne Onofri offers 30 great self-guided walking tours just like the other books in the series, but this time the focus is on the borough of Queens.